i2p/i2p.www/i2p2www/spec/proposals/166-identity-aware-proxies.rst

 An additional HTTP proxy, with it’s own destination, is set up as the carrier of an “Outproxy” for any site which does *not* have an I2P Destination, for example any Clearnet site.
+This effectively makes all Outproxy usage a single Contextual Identity, with the caveat that configuring multiple Outproxies for the tunnel will cause the normal "Sticky" outproxy rotation, where each outproxy only gets requests for a single site.
+This is *almost* the equivalent behavior as isolating HTTP-over-I2P proxies by destination, on the clear internet.

 Resource Considerations:
 ^^^^^^^^^^^^^^^^^^^^^^^^